Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-This sofa is intentionally low-profile, so taller loungers may miss head and neck support, and the 16" seat height can feel low when standing up.
-The wide arms are practical, but they reduce the amount of true sitting space across the 85" length.
-The feel starts firm and takes a break-in period.
-Finally, avoid heat exposure around the upholstery—hot tools, radiators, or aggressive heat-based cleaning can be a mismatch.
+This sofa is intentionally low-profile, so taller loungers may miss the extra head and neck support they get from a taller back.
+The 16-inch seat height can also feel low when standing up.
+The wide arms are useful, but they cut into the true sitting space across the 85-inch length.
+The seat starts firm and benefits from a break-in period, and the upholstery is better served by gentle, no-heat care.

 Sabai Essential Sofa